 There are railings all along the trail that are easy to follow and even give you perfect spots or balconies to take some breathtaking shots.
 The Parks protect the biodiversity, and you may encounter some friendly species during your hike.

-At the very end of the trail you get to stand at the same level as the base of the first fall, this is the Devil’s Throat Balcony.
-Here, besides the view of what is the biggest waterfall (90 m height), you can feel all the energy of the waterfalls, get wet and have some fun.
+At the end of the trail, you get to stand at the same level as the base of the first fall.
+This is the Devil’s Throat Balcony.
+Here, besides the view of the biggest waterfall (90 m height), you can feel all the energy of the waterfalls, get wet, and have some fun.

-If you have a SLR camera with you to this trip, and want to protect your camera while getting some awesome pictures!
+Suppose you have an SLR camera with you on this trip and want to protect your camera while getting some awesome pictures!
 Then I would recommend that you get the Professional Rain Cover for Large DSLR Cameras.

 Don’t miss out on this amazing place in South America!